 Along with my colleague Dan Hubscher, the Build Quickly webinar describes how the Apama platform delivers solutions to the Capital Markets industry to meeting these needs and challenges.

 Stay tuned for a link to the recording and don't forget to dial in to part II where we focus on performance requirements and characteristics.
 Again thanks for reading (plus watching the webinar), you can also follow me at twitter, here.

 A follow up note, here's the link to the recordings for both part I and part II on Build Quickly Run Fast.

-View all posts from The Progress Guys on the Progress blog.
+View all posts from The Progress Team on the Progress blog.
 Connect with us about all things application development and deployment, data integration and digital business.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More